simeonnnabue/create-VM/README.md

 <h3>Step 5: Connect to Virtual Machine</h3>

 - First you will need to find the Public IP address of your virtual machine
-- Select the virtual machhine we created in step and the IP address will be on the right hand side
+- Select the virtual machhine we created and copy the Public IP on the right hand side
-- Copy the IP address

 <p align="center">
 <img src="https://i.imgur.com/T4Oc2RX.png" height="80%" width="80%" alt="Azure Free Account"/>

 * Mac Users
    - Download Microsoft Remote Desktop
-   - Open application and click add PC
    - Paste IP address and select Add
-   - Double click on the virtual machine and enter username and password from step 4
+   - enter username and password from step 4
    - Select continue

 * Windows Users